 1.3 GOG works with trusted partners, including our related company CD PROJEKT S.A., developers and publishers, payment providers, customer service software providers and others (“Partners”) – more on them later in this Agreement.

-1.4 If you're over 18, then welcome to GOG.com!
+1.4 If you're over 18, then welcome!
 If you're between 16 and 18, before we extend an equally warm welcome, please ask your parent or guardian to review and approve this Agreement on your behalf (because in some countries people under a certain age cannot legally enter into contracts like this Agreement).
-If you’re not 16 yet you cannot have a GOG account because legally we cannot handle personal data of children without a special parental or guardian’s permission (but your parents/guardians are welcome to sign up themselves).
+If you’re not 16 yet you cannot have a GOG account or use the GOG services because legally we cannot handle personal data of children without a special parental or guardian’s permission (but your parents/guardians are welcome to sign up themselves).

-If you are not yet 18 years old you need parental/ guardian approval to use GOG.com.
+If you are not yet 18 years old you need parental/ guardian approval to use GOG services.
 We know it sounds kind of silly – no, no – it is not our invention, but actually a legal requirement.

 You have the personal right to use GOG content and services.
-This right can be waived by us in some situations.
+This right can be suspended or stopped by us in some situations.

 GOG games might have extra EULAs (End User Licensing Agreement) for you to accept.